altruios/namshubettulpa/public/namshubettulpa/chapters/another-plan.md

 mn:AD_R
 }
 {
-~Ada huddled in the cave, watching the snow blow outside.
-It was blowing sideways, rushing wind howled and whistled against the lip of the cave~ *The storm outside roared; there were strange sounds in the distance* 'AD_R::That sounds like more than just the snow.'
+~Ada huddled with the others for warmth in the cave, watching the snow blow sideways outside~ *The storm outside roared; there were strange sounds in the distance* 'AD_R::That sounds like more than just the snow.'
-~Behind and with her, the other's huddled together for warmth.
-The gas-mask with the needle was tucked safely between them~ "D::Isn't it morning yet?"
+~The gas-mask with the needle was tucked safely between Lenny and Jochek~ "D::Isn't it morning yet?"
 "L_R::It is, it'll be light soon."
-~They should have seen the sun by now, the storm only seemed to be growing.
+~They should have seen the sun hours ago...
-A blinding torrent of wind and snow and...~ 'RX::Something is wrong...'
+Instead they saw a blinding torrent of wind and snow and...~ 'RX::Something is wrong...'
 ~Ada caught a flicker out in the storm, accompanied by a sharp buzzing sound~ 'AD_R::What was that?'
-~Ada caught a better look at an object flying by~ 'J__R::Oh shit...'
+~Light was slowly breaking the through the snow, casting a blue glow to the trees, now just barely visible~ ~Ada caught a better look at an object flying by~ 'J__R::Oh shit...'
 ~It was a chainsaw~
-~Light was slowly breaking the through the snow, casting a blue glow to the trees, now just barely visible~ *A chainsaw flew into a tree.
+*A chainsaw flew into a tree.
-It split the tree in two, both parts turning into chainsaws.
+It split the tree in two, both parts melted into chainsaws.
-The upper part of the tree turned into a chainsaw of the same size and flew away freely.
+The upper part of the tree morphed into a chainsaw and flew away freely.
 The lower half remained wedged in the ground: the chain spinning in the open air* *Ada pushed the others back deeper into the cave*
 ~It was only about twenty feet back~